All Episodes

 It was something I did resent.

-I I thought artists had the opportunity to explore anything.
+I thought artists had the opportunity to explore anything.

-In the end, the director ended up agreeing with the Roman writer Terrence, who said I consider nothing human alien to me.
+In the end, the director ended up agreeing with the Roman writer Terrence, who said, I consider nothing human alien to me.

-Meeting sex with horses, so it's part of who we are.
+It happens meeting sex with horses, so it's part of who we are.

-Well, you you you joke.
+Well, you joke.

-H.R.
-Sydney IFB, wait for the musical.
+H.R. said in the IFB, wait for the musical.

 What's the title of this show?